quinscape/automaton-js/docs/concepts.md

 In large parts, the model format is a simplified version of the Babel compiler AST und is collected by the "babel-plugin-automaton" NPM module during the js build.

-All data is written to a single file in the maven target directory `target/{war-name}/js/model.json` (e.g. `target/automaton-test/js/model.json`) at first.
-The file contains a flat object map mapping paths like `"./apps/shipping/processes/customer/composites/CustomerList"` to the JSON contents of that model.

 The package.json of the automaton applications defines to scripts to update the model information in either direction.

 #### Commands